-10. The significant project impacts, socioeconomic and baseline conditions will be evaluated based on field surveys, secondary information from BBS, PBS authority, Union Parishad and from consultations with the local people.
+12. The significant project impacts, socioeconomic and baseline conditions will be evaluated based on field survey, secondary information from BBS, PBS authority, Union Parishad and from consultations with the local people.
 The extent and magnitude of the impacts, as well as data on socioeconomic conditions, will be collected at the household and community levels through various field surveys and stakeholder consultation meetings.

-1. Rajshahi Division
+1. Chattogram Division

-- 11. By analyzing the Socio-economic profile of the project areas of Rajshahi division It is found that.
-Naogaon district has the lowest population density in the project area and Sirajganj district has the highest with more than 1,230 persons per km2.
-According to the Population and Housing Census of Bangladesh (2011), approximately 30% of the total population in the study area are employed whereas 0.64% of peoples have no work.
+- 13. By analyzing the Socio-economic profile of the project areas of Chattogram division It is found that Noakhali district has the lowest population density in the project area and Cumilla district has the highest with more than 1974 persons per km2.
+According to the Population and Housing Census of Bangladesh (2011), approximately 27.8% of the total population in the study area are employed whereas 1.3% of peoples have no work.
 Electricity is an important indicator for measuring the quality of life.
-In these project areas, only 54.36% of the households have electricity connections as per BBS 2011. - 12.
+In these project areas, 100% of the households have electricity connections in 2023.
+There are 14 Palli Bidyut Samity (PBS) in Chattogram division and total 7.03 million connections are there, accordingly considering 3.25 persons in each family total population is 22.85 million. - 14.
 During survey works no major educational and religious institutions were observed at substations site and distribution line areas.
 BREB always prioritized those areas where no interventions affect the properties of the local community.

-2. Rangpur Division
+2. Sylhet Division

-- 13. The Project consists of several components under eight PBSs of eight districts within Rangpur division of Bangladesh.
-The study area covers 58 Upazilas and 536 unions.
-According to the population and housing census (2011), predominant structure of project areas is Kutcha (77.30%) followed by Semi-Pucca (15.95%), Pucca (3.58%) and Jhupri (3.17%).
-In the project areas.
-Electricity is an important indicator for measuring the quality of life.
-In these project areas, only 32.13% of the households have electricity connections according to BBS 2011. - 14.
-There are no archaeological sites, sensitive cultural or biodiversity receptors of international, national, state, or district importance including protected areas, key biodiversity areas, forest areas, sacred groves, or historical/cultural monuments around the identified substation sites or along the alignments. - 15.
+- 15. The Project consists of several components under five PBSs of four districts within Sylhet division of Bangladesh.
+The study area covers 41 Upazilas and 342 unions.
+The population and housing census (2011) data for housing types for Sylhet division shows that most people in the subproject areas live in a kacha house, followed by semi-pucca, then pucca and lastly jhupri.
+In these project areas, only 43.1% of the households have electricity connections as per BBS 2011.
+There are 5 Palli Bidyut Samity (PBS) in Sylhet division and total 2.17 million connections are there, accordingly considering 4 persons in each family total population is 8.68 million. - 16.
+There are no archaeological sites, sensitive cultural or biodiversity receptors of international, national, state, or district importance including protected areas, key biodiversity areas, forest areas, sacred groves, or historical/cultural monuments around the identified substation sites or along the alignments. - 17.
 During preparation of the RPF, the BREBs on behalf of BREB visited selected sample sites to identify the initial impacts and risks.
-During screening and the consultations with different stakeholders, community people opined that the proposed project will dramatically improve the livelihood opportunities lifestyle of local people with local economy and sociocultural environs, trade and commerce, transport development, infrastructure expansion, establishment of small and medium scale industries and urbanization.
+During screening and the consultations with different stakeholders, community people opined that the proposed project will dramatically improve the livelihood opportunities lifestyle of local people with local economy and socio-cultural environs, trade and commerce, transport development, infrastructure expansion, establishment of small and medium scale industries and urbanization.